 Wild About Dark Skies Festival

-Running from Saturday 28 October to Sunday 10 November 2024, the Festival promises a fortnight of stargazing, workshops, talks, walks and fun family activities.
+Running from Monday 28 October to Sunday 10 November 2024, the Festival saw a packed fortnight of stargazing, workshops, talks, walks and fun family activities.

 The Wild About Dark Skies Festival is supported by the High Weald National Landscape Partnership and sponsored by Lund Trust.